Upturn unsubscribed user

 overview logo History and Background

 The New York Times Company was founded in 1851.
-It has evolved from a newspaper publisher to a multi-platform media company with a focus on digital subscriptions.
+It has evolved from a newspaper publisher to a diversified media company with significant digital presence.
+Key milestones include winning numerous Pulitzer Prizes and successfully transitioning to a digital subscription model.

 business area logo Core Business Areas

-• Other: Includes licensing, commercial printing, and other revenue streams.
+• Other: Includes licensing, syndication, commercial printing, and other miscellaneous revenue streams.

 leadership logo Leadership and Structure